jeffleary00/botgrid/README.md

 This is still under heavy development, and is not ready for use.

+The idea behind this was, that relatively dumb robots (touch-sensor obstacle detection only) could save a lot of enery by not randomly turning and trying new directions when bumping into objects.

+From some Tcl/Tk bot simulations I built, I observed that dumb robots spend a LOT of time bumping into the same objects over and over again.
+In fact, a dumb robot can deplete its battery by getting stuck in a corner of a room.

+If there was a way to help them remember, even if for a short time, where objects are... they should waste less power by not rotating in directions that are known to contain more obstacles.

+Also, simple wavefront algoriths could be implemented, that would allow a not-so-dumb robot to navigate to nearby way-points using the in-memory grid map.

 NOTES
 =====
-The grid is built and manipulated at a bit level to minimize memory usage, but care must still be taken to ensure your platform has enough memory.
+The grid is built and manipulated at a bit level to minimize memory usage, on low-memory PIC type microcontrollers. but care must still be taken to ensure your platform has enough memory.

 The amount of memory used by the object depends on the size of the grid.

 Be aware that during grid shifts a temporary copy of the grid is needed in order to perform the transformations.
+So DOUBLE the memory is required.

-So, to calculate MAX memory needed by a grid:
+So, to calculate MAX memory needed by a grid (incluing the temp grid):

 (((X axis * Y axis)/byte-size) + 1) * 2 + ((sizeof char * 2) + sizeof short)